NethServer/docs/administrator-manual/en/pop3_connector.rst

 * the account credentials
 * the local user account where to deliver messages
 * if a message has to be deleted from the remote server after delivery
-* antiSPAM and antivirus checks
+* anti-spam and anti-virus checks

 .. note:: It is allowed to associate more than one external accounts to a local
           one.
 Deleting an account will *not* delete already